Eric Lerner: Activism

+Lerner received a bachelor's degree in physics from Columbia University.
 While at Columbia, Lerner participated in the 1965 Selma March and helped organize the 1968 Columbia Student Strike.

 In the 1970s, Lerner became involved in the National Caucus of Labor Committees, an offshoot of the Columbia University Students for a Democratic Society.
 Lerner left the National Caucus in 1978, later stating in a lawsuit that he had resisted pressure from the U.S. Labor Party, an organization led by Lyndon LaRouche, to violate election law by channeling profits of an engineering firm to the organization.

 Lerner sought civil rights protection for immigrants as a member and spokesman for the New Jersey Civil Rights Defense Committee.
 He participated in the Occupy Wall Street protests in 2011.